LinguistDeveloper/clarive/docs/en/Rules/Palette/Fieldlets/ci_list.markdown

 ---
-title: CI Grid
+title: CI List
 index: 400
 icon: grid
 ---
-* Allows to introduce a CI grid in the form.
+* Allows to introduce a CI list in the form.
 * There are a list of elements can be configured in the fieldlet: